-All changes/events in this page are recorded and stored in the System History page for Administrator users.
+All imported folders and files from the ZIP file are recorded and stored in the System History page for Administrator users.
 Read this page on how to access the records.

 5.1.
 Viewing and Editing a Customization

 Admin users are able to view and edit an existing customization on the Customizations page.